apache/yunikorn-site/docs/user_guide/workloads/run_spark.md

 YuniKorn allocates the driver pod to a node, binds the pod and starts all the containers.
 Once the driver pod gets started, it requests for a bunch of executor pods to run its tasks.
 Those pods will be created in the same namespace as well and scheduled by YuniKorn as well.

+## Using YuniKorn as a custom scheduler for Apache Spark on Amazon EMR on EKS

+YuniKorn can be configured as a custom scheduler for Apache Spark jobs on Amazon EMR on EKS.
+This setup allows our resource management and scheduling algorithms on Kubernetes clusters.

+For a detailed guide on how to set up YuniKorn with Apache Spark on Amazon EMR on EKS, please refer to the [AWS EMR documentation](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/tutorial-yunikorn.html).